mrsi-cerl/mrsi-gatsby/src/content/cos-facilities/TAM_Administration.md

 ## Space Information

 A "bay" consists of a 24'x16' section.
-The CUBE is 1 bay, but all other envelopes are 2 "bays" wide x the desired length. the facilities can be stretched or shortened modularly per "bay" width.
+The CUBE is 1 bay, but all other envelopes are 2 "bays" wide x the desired length.
+The facilities can be stretched or shortened modularly per "bay" width.

-The Administration building Option 1 is single bay design for a Company Command for 8 PN to fit in the CUBE.
+Option 1 is single bay design for a Company Command for 8 PN to fit in the CUBE.

-Option 2 is a 14 Bay (2x7) for Command operations up to 44 PN.
+Option 2 is a 14 Bay (2x7) for Command operations up to 43 PN.

-Option 3 is a 14 Bay (2x7) for Command operations up to 41 PN. with 3 enclosed conference rooms
+Option 3 is a 14 Bay (2x7) for Command operations up to 43 PN. with 3 enclosed conference rooms

 ## Envelope Variations by Space Function